Aleksandra Krunić: 2024: Comeback, WTA Tour singles quarterfinal

-2025: Doubles success: two titles, major & WTA 1000 finals, top 20
+2025: Doubles: Major final and career titles

 Partnering Sabrina Santamaria, Krunić was runner-up in the doubles at the Auckland Open, losing to Jiang Xinyu and Wu Fang-hsien in the final.

 In April, she won her seventh doubles title at Open de Rouen, again partnering Santamaria.
 In the final, they defeated top-seeded Irina Khromacheva and Linda Nosková in straight sets.

-In June, she reached the doubles final at Roland Garros with Anna Danilina.
+In June, she reached the doubles final at the French Open with Anna Danilina.
 They lost in three sets to second seeds Sara Errani and Jasmine Paolini.

 In August, she paired up with Danilina again and won WTA 250 Tennis in the Land tournament, beating second seeds Chan Hao-ching and Jiang Xinyu in straight sets.
-At the 2025 US Open she and Danilina lost in third round to Asia Muhammad and Demi Schuurs.
-Together they reached quartefinals in China Open where they lost to Priscilla Hon and Karolína Muchová in straight sets and were runner-ups at Wuhan Open against Storm Hunter and Kateřina Siniaková.
-In October they reached quartefinals again at Ningbo Open and lost to Nicole Melichar-Martinez and Liudmila Samsonova.
-They were also the runners-up at the Pan Pacific Open.
+At the 2025 US Open, she and Danilina lost in third round to Asia Muhammad and Demi Schuurs.

+With Danilina, Krunić reached the quarterfinals at the China Open where they lost to Priscilla Hon and Karolína Muchová in straight sets and were finalists at the Wuhan Open where they were defeated by Storm Hunter and Kateřina Siniaková.

+In October, Krunić and Danilina reached the quarterfinals again at the Ningbo Open but lost to Nicole Melichar-Martinez and Liudmila Samsonova.
+They were also runners-up at the Pan Pacific Open.
 Krunić reached a career-high doubles ranking of world No. 17, on 27 October 2025.

+In her last doubles tournament of the year, Krunić paired up with Alena Fomina-Klotz and participated in the Fujairah Championships, reaching the quarterfinals.
+In singles of that same tournament, she lost to Daria Zelinskaya in the first qualifying round.